cyruszzhou/personalized_classifier_tryout/roadmap.md

 - **Rule Extraction:**  Leverage formal reasoning / Inductive Logic Programming (ILP) methodologies to extract potential rules based on these features to determine a file's sensitivity.
 Select the most promising rules from a plethora of potential ones using a metric like information entropy.

 - **Validation and Initial Weights Assignment:** Implement these rules on a distinct validation user set to ascertain their effectiveness and applicability.
 This process also enables initial weights (votes) assignment to the rules, taking into account the satisfying states of these rules.
-We suggest partitioning the original user study data into training and validation sets for rule extraction and testing respectively.
+We suggest partitioning the original user study data into training and validation sets for rule extraction and rule weight/vote initialization, separately.

 ### 2. Group Recommendations for Sensitive Files